simeononsecurity/simeononsecurity.ch/content/articles/laptop-maintenance_-preventing-overheating-and-expanding-lifespan/index.en.md

 To effectively manage background processes:

 * **Monitor Task Manager**: Regularly check the Task Manager to identify any suspicious or unnecessary processes running in the background.
 Pay attention to processes that consume a significant amount of CPU or memory.
-* **Terminate Unnecessary Processes**: End any processes that are not essential for the operation of your laptop.
-Be cautious when terminating processes and ensure that you are not closing any critical system processes.
+* **Terminate Unnecessary Processes**: End any processes that aren't essential for the operation of your laptop.
+Be cautious when terminating processes and ensure that you aren't closing any critical system processes.
 * **Disable Startup Programs**: Disable unnecessary programs from starting up automatically when you boot your laptop.
 This can help reduce the number of background processes running at startup.

 By following these practices, you can optimize your laptop's performance, reduce the risk of malware or unauthorized access, and ensure a smoother computing experience.